What do deer do in the rain?

 Wild deer are obviously out in the open air all of their lives, and in the climate that most deer live in, they will experience a considerable amount of precipitation (both rain and snow) over a twelve-month period.
 So, if they didn’t instinctively develop effective strategies to prevent themselves from getting cold, they would become more susceptible to developing ailments and they wouldn’t survive in the (often) harsh environments they make their home.

-How the deer actually behave in the rain (or snow) depends on a couple of main variables.
+How the deer actually behave in the rain (or snow) depends on a couple of main variables: Previous weather conditions and the condition of their coat.

 Inside bushy/woody vegetation, the lee side of a hedge or a line of trees, are typical of the spots selected by deer to find some protection from the elements.By positioning themselves to be facing downwind, they prevent raindrops being blown directly into their eyes, so they can keep a careful watch over the area in front and to the side of them.
 Whilst at the same time, their ears and nose will monitor the area behind to detect any approaching dangers.